 It would also make no sense to ask the opinion during the call, as it would not portray the experience as a whole.
 This timing is of paramount importance: think of a sales funnel, for example.
 Think of all the opinions that you missed out on if you measure only the satisfaction of the contacts that reached the bottom of your funnel, it will not be possible to know precisely the customers who left your brand behind!

-When analyzing the satisfaction of your calls, for example, it is necessary to ask who the research is offered to: who is the applicant?
+When analyzing the satisfaction of your calls, for example, it is necessary to ask who the research is offered to, or who is the applicant?

 The following are the three most popular and used satisfaction metrics.